ohnobenito/readmegen/README.md

 ## Installation
 User must install Node.js onto their device.
-User must install inquirer by typing “npm -i inquirer” on the command line in this files directory.
+User must install inquirer by typing  “npm install inquirer” on the command line in this files directory.

 ## Usage
 How to use: Navigate to the correct folder through command line and enter “node index.js”.
 Answer the prompts with all information about the application you would like a README file generated for.
 After all user input is accepted a fresh, professional README file will be created in the directory.